-Since we often can't tell if a person is infected with communicable disease, including AIDs and Hepatitis B or C, it's best to treat the blood and body fluids of every person as potentially infectious.
+Since we often can't tell if a person is infected with communicable disease, it's best to treat the blood and body fluids of every person as potentially infectious.
 Potential infectious body fluids include blood, semen, saliva, and vaginal secretions.